UP-macroecology/Holle_ZOE_DiseasePhenology_2025/README.md

 ### 11 - Virus model predictions
 scripts [11a], [11b]

 We generate continuous ensemble predictions for historical time periods (1970-2019) using both observed and counterfactual environmental data, allowing us to attribute changes in predictions.
-For future time periods (2030-2059), we incorporate different environmental forcing scenarios (ssp126, ssp370, ssp585) based five distinct climate models.
-Although land-use variables were not directly included in the virus models, the effects of land-use change were implicitly accounted for through the incorporation of the corresponding habitat suitability predictions of the main vector species.
+For future time periods (2030-2059), we incorporate different socio-economic forcing scenarios (ssp126, ssp370, ssp585) based five distinct climate models.
+Although land-use variables were not directly included in the virus models, the effects of land-use change are implicitly accounted for through the incorporation of the corresponding suitability predictions of the main vector species.

-## 12 - Vector and virus prediction postprocessing
+### 12 - Vector and virus prediction postprocessing

-### XX - General overview
+script [12]

+We post-process the ensemble prediction rasters for the viruses and their primary vector species in three main steps.
+First, future layers from the same socio-economic scenario are averaged across the five different climate models.
+Second, vector prediction rasters are masked to include only cells within EU/EEA countries to ensure comparability between vector and virus outputs.
+Third, for the virus layers, cells are set to 0 whenever the corresponding vector species is not predicted to be present, ensuring for ecological realism.

-### XX - Decadal occurrence probability trends
+### 13 - Decadal trends in distribution
+script [13]

+We visualise the distribution trends of the vectors and viruses for one target month - May for Ixodes ricinus and TBE, and July for Culex pipiens and WNV - across three different target decades: 1970s, 2010, 2050s.
+For the future target decade (2050s), we look at predictions the were derived from the three different socio-economic scenarios.
+Only grid cells with vector or virus suitability values indicating at least one predicted presence within the selected month of a given decade are displayed.

-### XX - Decadal trends
+### 14 - Decadal trends in phenology intensity
+script [14]

+We calculate and visualise decadal trends in the timing of mean and peak vector and virus suitability throughout the year from historical to future time periods.
+In doing so, we compare historical phenology trends based on factual and counterfactual scenarios, allowing us to disentangle the relative impacts of climate and land-use changes.
+We also compare future phenology trends across three different socio-economic scenarios (ssp126, ssp37, ssp585), representing different potential environmental trajectories.

-### XX - Trends per climate region
+### 15 - Decadal trends in phenology intensity per Köppen-Geiger climate region
+script [15]

+We calculate and visualise the decadal trends in the timing of mean and peak vector and virus suitability throughout the year, separately for the major Köppen-Geiger climate classes.
+Historical predictions are based on factual climate and land-use changes, while future predictions consider the three different socio-economic scenarios.
+As climate zones in Europe have shifted over the past decades, we use the Köppen-Geiger classification map corresponding to each target decade (1970s, 2010s, 2050s).

+### 16 - Decadal trends in phenology duration
+script [16]

+We calculate and visualise temporal trends in the duration of vector activity and potential virus transmission periods throughout the year.
+Using the ensemble predictions based on the factual historical climate and land-use changes, as well as on the three future socio-economic scenarios, we first determine the number of months with predicted presence in each cell.
+Next, we compute the mean duration per decade for each cell.
+To assess temporal historical and future trends per cell, we fit two separate linear models for each cell: one based on the decadal mean durations of the historical decades (1970s - 2010s), and one based on those of the future decades (2010s - 2050s).
+The slopes of these models serve as an indicator of change.